Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 We did have a few showers on the drive, but that only helped to wash some bugs off the windshield.
 It started raining pretty heavily when we arrived at the Yukon Motel and RV Park.
 Just our luck!

 This is a busy place with a filling station in front of the hotel and restaurant.
 It’s a major gas stop for the big rigs.
 Lots of motor cyclists stop here as well.
 We’re in the back where they have about 30 RV sites.
-Not great, but a safe space to spent a night.
+Not great, but a safe space to spend a night.
 There are also some very interesting smelling rocks at each campsite and I’m having fun exploring them.

 Good news today Warren and Kathy both tested negative on their Covid tests.
 They all celebrated by going out for dinner at the restaurant here.